By-law number 1

 3.3.1 Directors are responsible for:

-- contributing to discussion and voting as well as other Board activities and affairs
+2. Contributing to discussions and voting as well as other Board activities and affairs;

-- applying their experience and expertise to Board matters
+3. Applying their experience and expertise to Board matters;

-- raising concerns and comments with the objective of achieving excellence, and advancing accessibility and inclusion
+4. Raising concerns and comments with the objective of achieving excellence, and advancing accessibility and inclusion;

-- acting as spokespersons on behalf of the Accessibility Standards Canada respecting matters within the Board’s role, including matters related to strategic direction, mandate, and the Board’s activities and decisions, where approved by the Chairperson and CEO
+5. Acting as spokespersons on behalf of Accessibility Standards Canada respecting matters within the Board’s role, including matters related to strategic direction, mandate, and the Board’s activities and decisions, where approved by the Chairperson and the CEO;

-- complying with all requirements as part-time public office holders in accordance with the general terms and conditions applying to Governor in Council appointees
+6. Complying with all requirements as part-time public office holders in accordance with the general terms and conditions applying to Governor in Council appointees;

-- declaring any conflict of interest concerns where they are real or perceived and informing the Chairperson of any such concerns (the Chairperson is responsible for informing the Vice-Chairperson of any such concerns)
+7. Declaring any conflict of interest concerns where they are real or perceived and informing the Chairperson of any such concerns (the Chairperson is responsible for informing the Vice-Chairperson of any such concerns); and

-- the other responsibilities outlined in the provisions of the By-law and the Governance policy, and any other policy or procedure, as they apply to Directors
+8. The other responsibilities outlined in the provisions of the By-law and the Governance policy, and any other policy or procedure, as they apply to Directors.

 4. Board of Director meetings